steveblue/angular2-rollup/README.md

 ### Generate A Library Package

-Generate library packages with `ngr new lib my-lib-name`.
+Generate library packages with `ngr generate lib my-lib-name`.

 This will generate a library package in the current folder with the necessary configuration set in `ngr.config.js`.

-### Developing The Library
+### Tips For Developing A Library

 - Keep your code strictly typed.
 - Do not create monolithic `@NgModule`.
 Separate modules by discrete functionality.
 This allows the library to be treeshaken.
-- In each module export the necessary components, directives, services, etc.
+- In each `module.ts` `export` public components, directives, services, etc.
-- Update the index.ts with exports for each module.
+- Update the library index.ts with `export` for each module.

 ### Build Library